Georgia O’Keeffe Museum

 Alison Crites is the Manager of Exhibitions & Interpretive Engagement at the Southern Vermont Arts Center in Manchester, VT where she leads the planning, curation, interpretation, and installation of 8-10 exhibitions annually.
 Since joining SVAC in 2020, Crites has significantly broadened artistic representation and increased public engagement in SVAC’s exhibition program through reinvigorating the artist membership program, securing loans from major institutions, establishing financial assistance for artists, launching an internship program with nearby Bennington College, and integrating visitor-centered & community involved interpretive practices.
 Prior to SVAC, Crites held positions in interpretation and community engagement at the Detroit Institute of Arts, where she led the three-year community co-created reinstallation of the DIA’s Asian collection.
 She holds a B.A. in English from Davidson College, an M.A. in English from the Bread Loaf School of English (Middlebury College), an M.A. in International Education Development from Teachers College (Columbia University), and an M.S.
 Ed. in Leadership in Museum Education from Bank Street College of Education.
 She joined AAMI’s Programming & Engagement Committee in 2018 to help plan the Detroit Convening and remains grateful for the opportunity to give back to this ever-growing, remarkable community.

-Gamynne Guillotte is responsible for interpretation, public programs, education, and public engagement at The Baltimore Museum of Art (BMA).
-She has been the BMA’s Chief Education Officer since 2018 and previously served as Director of Interpretation and Public Engagement and Manager of Interpretation.
-Previously, she was a designer at Los Angeles-based Narduli Studio, an interdisciplinary design firm with commissions in public art and architecture and developed public programs at the MAK Center for Art and Architecture.
+Gamynne Guillotte is the Leanne and George Roberts Chief Education and Community Engagement Officer at the San Francisco Museum of Modern Art (SFMOMA).
+The position is responsible for anchoring the institution’s efforts to connect with a wide range of audiences through educational and public programs, in-gallery experiences, community partnerships and offsite collaborations.
+Previously, she was the Chief Education Officer at the Baltimore Museum of Art (BMA), where she was responsible for interpretation, public programs, education, and public engagement.
+Prior to this, she was a designer at Los Angeles-based Narduli Studio, an interdisciplinary design firm with commissions in public art and architecture and developed public programs at the MAK Center for Art and Architecture.
 Guillotte currently serves on the Affiliates Board for the Program in Museums and Society at Johns Hopkins University, the Executive Committee of the Association of Art Museum Interpretation (AAMI), and as a project contributor to the Museums as a Site for Social Action (MASS Action) initiative.
 Guillotte holds an M.Arch. from the Southern California Institute of Architecture (SCI-Arc) and a B.A. with areas of concentration in Art History and Architectural History from Sarah Lawrence College.

 National Gallery of Art